volpet2014/fedramp-automation/src/validations/rules/Writing_FedRAMP_Validations.md

 # FedRAMP validation constraints

 FedRAMP validation constraints extend the NIST OSCAL XML Schema constraints.
-The XML Schema constraints are essentially syntactic; Schematron is used to augment the former with semantic constraints which cannot be expressed using XML Schema.
+The XML Schema constraints are essentially syntactic; Schematron is used to augment the former with semantic constraints which cannot be expressed using the XML Schema.

 Constraints define required or recommended data elements FedRAMP expects in syntactically valid OSCAL documents.
 When developing rules, developers will recognize in most cases there are two pieces to a rule checking the constraint: the analytical query of the OSCAL data, and cross-referencing that data with a set of known values for given data elements in a constraint.
 Much like other software projects, FedRAMP has opted to store the known values as external configuration that can be adapted with changing the analytical query operation of the rule.
 These are the FedRAMP values.